Stop for school children

 STOP

 Always stop before crossing the road.
-Wait at the kerb.
+The curb is the stopping stone.

 LOOK